 My involvement in the community began in my early days at KPRC, when I co-hosted both the Muscular Dystrophy and the United Negro College Fund telethons.
 I took the telethon model and paired it with my love for animals and created a Pet-A-Thon on KPRC-2, teaming up with the Houston Humane Society in helping them find good homes for their shelter animals.

 I also wanted to give back to my alma mater, the University of Houston.
-The school asked me to host a golf tournament, raising funds for student athletes.
-I’ve been teeing up for my Coogs since 1997.
-I also sit on the Alumni Advisory Board for the School of Communication and work with local students helping them plan their careers.
+In 1997, the school asked me to host a golf tournament, raising funds for student athletes.
+Since I graduated from the School of Communication in 1990, I wanted to circle back and contribute on the Alumni Advisory Board for the school to work with local students helping them plan their careers.

 When my son was born in 2005 and was diagnosed with a milk protein allergy, I lent my voice to the Food Allergy and Anaphylaxis Network (now FARE) to raise critical research and support dollars to help families with food allergies.
 My son outgrew his allergy by age 2, but my work for others who suffer from potentially fatal allergies continued for years with my annual food allergy walk.

 Knowing the power of local television to help rally behind a cause, I brought to light an unknown and aggressive form of breast cancer by profiling a local Inflammatory Breast Cancer survivor and the work of the IBC clinic at MD Anderson.
 Together with the doctors and nurses, we hosted a phone bank at KPRC, answering viewers’ questions about this frightening disease and helped raise funds to fight it.